Fazle Hasan Abed: Death

-He was admitted to the hospital in late November 2019 on account of breathing problems and physical weakness.
+Abed was admitted to the hospital in late November 2019 on account of breathing problems and physical weakness.
 He died at the Apollo Hospital (now Evercare Hospital Dhaka) in the capital on Friday, 20 December 2019.
 He was undergoing treatment for a malignant brain tumor.
 At the time of his death, he was 83 years old.
 He is survived by a wife, a daughter, a son and three grandchildren.

+Following a namaz-e-janaza at the Army Stadium, Abed was buried at Banani graveyard in Dhaka on 22 December 2019.